khushi-sabarad/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 - I ordered the results in descending order to prioritize the most purchased item and then applied LIMIT 1 to display only the top row.

 <img width="430" alt="case1 op4" src="https://github.com/khushi-sabarad/8-Week-SQL-Challenge/assets/71957748/f23fffc3-2878-4c96-89f3-6b38270c48d3">

+The most purchased item is Ramen, bought 8 out of 15 times.

 ***